Support varieties for finite tensor categories: the tensor product property: Skew group algebras and symmetric tensor categories

 We have shown that for every pair of nonzero periodic $H$-modules whose support varieties coincide, the tensor product is not projective.
 It therefore follows from Theorem \ref{thm:mainalternative} that $V_H(M \ot N) = V_H(M) \cap V_H(N)$ for all $H$-modules $M$ and $N$. \end{proof}

-By Deligne's famous classification theorem (see \cite{Deligne2}), every symmetric finite tensor category over an algebraically closed field of characteristic zero is equivalent to the category of finite-dimensional representations of some affine supergroup scheme.
-This means precisely that such a category is equivalent to $\mod H$, where $H$ is a Hopf-algebra of the form $\Lambda \rtimes G$ for some exterior algebra $\Lambda$ and finite group $G$.
+By Deligne's famous classification theorem (see \cite{Deligne2}), every symmetric finite tensor category over an algebraically closed field of characteristic zero is equivalent to the category of finite dimensional representations of some affine supergroup scheme.
+This means precisely that such a category is equivalent to $\mod H$, where $H$ is a Hopf algebra of the form $\Lambda \rtimes G$ for some exterior algebra $\Lambda$ and finite group $G$.
 Furthermore, there is a subgroup of $G$ of order two, and all the assumptions in Theorem \ref{thm:skewgroupalgs} are satisfied (see \cite{AndruskiewitschEtingofGelaki} and also \cite[Section 7.1]{NP}).
-Thus we obtain the following result.
+Thus we obtain the following corollary of Theorem~\ref{thm:skewgroupalgs}, giving a different approach to~\cite[Corollary 3.2.4]{DK}.

-\begin{theorem} Suppose that $( \C, \ot, \unit )$ is a symmetric finite tensor category over an algebraically closed field of characteristic zero.
+\begin{corollary} Suppose that $( \C, \ot, \unit )$ is a symmetric finite tensor category over an algebraically closed field of characteristic zero.
 Then